RupW/PokemonChallengeCpp/README.md

 # PokemonChallenge
-A solution to the Softwire Support Team Pokémon Challenge in Scala:
+A solution to the Softwire Support Team Pokémon Challenge in C++ (more-or-less):

 > There are [quite a lot of Pokémon](http://pokeapi.co/api/v1/pokedex/) now.
 Let the set of all Pokémon be the Pokédex.
 > We can take the power set of the Pokédex, giving us a set of all subsets of Pokémon, and then define a sort of order on the subsets: